 Typically, in healthy humans, cortisol levels are highest in the morning – then gradually descend.
 Cortisol levels are low in the evening, allowing you to feel a little drowsy and in the mood to rest.
 Cortisol levels continue dropping late into the night, before climbing again early in the morning.

-(Because of cortisol’s link with sleep, it’s one of the markers measured by EverlyWell’s At Home Sleep & Stress Test.)
+Because of cortisol’s link with sleep, it’s one of the markers measured by the Everlywell Sleep & Stress Test.
+Learn more about the Everlywell Sleep & Stress Test

 Inadequate amounts of sleep, however, disrupts this natural cycle: scientists have discovered that insufficient sleep elevates cortisol levels.
 And while elevated cortisol levels are desirable when you’re confronting a sudden danger, chronically high levels of cortisol are far from beneficial.